Viktor-Soltesz/salary-survey-analysis/README.md

-# salary-survey-analysis

-## Statistical Analysis (Stage 6 of 6)
+# Statistical Modeling (Stage 4 of 5)

 This repository performs inferential and predictive analysis using the cleaned and modeled salary survey data from earlier pipeline stages.
-It uses Jupyter notebooks, `pandas`, `statsmodels`, and `scipy` to run robust statistical tests (e.g. ANOVA) and multiregression models to uncover trends and drivers of developer compensation across countries, roles, and seniority levels.
+It uses Jupyter notebooks, `pandas`, `statsmodels`, and `scipy` to run robust statistical inference (ANOVA) and multiregression models to quantify the drivers of Salaries of Software Developers across countries, roles, seniority levels, and other factors.

 ---